 Exploration of interests

-Extracurricular allow students to pursue interests outside of a standardized academic context.
+Extracurricular allow students to pursue interests outside of their academic curriculum.
 A student with a flair for mathematics, for example, might become a member of the school’s math honor society program.
 This decision could help them decide if math will be something to pursue in higher education.
-Students can also use these activities to explore interests they’ve never encountered, exposing students to a more diverse range of interests in students.
+Students can also use these activities to explore interests they’ve never encountered, exposing students to a more diverse range of interests.